Gujjubhai the Great: Release

 The official poster for the film was released on 18 August 2015.
 The first trailer was released online on 25 August 2015 and was received positively by the audiences.
 The film released on 18 September in Gujarat, Mumbai, and Pune.
 Seeing the positive response in the first week, the film was released in Delhi, Gurgaon, Udaipur, Hyderabad, Vijaywada, Indore, Bangalore, Nagpur, and Kolkata.

 Reception

+The film grossed ₹15 crore at the box office.

-The film released to positive reviews.
-Mid-Day said, "The film appeals to its target audience because it has everything they expect from Gujjubhai, and in spite of the crazy goings on, there is no overacting and very little slapstick."
-DeshGujarat said, "Siddharth Randeria's Gujjubhai the great fully entertains with lots of laugh out loud moments throughout the film."
+The film received positive reviews.
+Mid-Day said, "The film appeals to its target audience because it has everything they expect from Gujjubhai, and in spite of the crazy goings-on, there is no overacting and very little slapstick."
+DeshGujarat said, "Siddharth Randeria's Gujjubhai the great fully entertains with lots of laugh-out-loud moments throughout the film."

 Sequel

-Gujjubhai 3 is set to release in 2020

-A sequel GujjuBhai - Most Wanted was released on February 23, 2018, starring Siddharth Randeria and Jimit Trivedi reprised their roles and directed by same Ishaan Randeria.
+A sequel GujjuBhai - Most Wanted was released on February 23, 2018, starring Siddharth Randeria and Jimit Trivedi reprised their roles and was directed again by Ishaan Randeria.